When Anxieties Alternate With Joy: Financial Planning Checklist for New Parents

 According to the American Action Forum, the cost of college education has outpaced inflation for decades.
 For many Americans, funding a full college education is an unrealistic expectation.
 Parents, however, should still save for college.
 One of the best vehicles for this goal is the 529 College Savings Plan.

 529 accounts can be established to meet education funding goals with lower expenses and minimal risk.
-Parents should consult their tax advisor or IRS Publication 970 for questions about whether specific expenses are qualified.
+Parents should consult their tax adviser or IRS Publication 970 for questions about whether specific expenses are qualified.

-529 Plans are inexpensive and easy to establish.
+529 plans are inexpensive and easy to establish.

 4. Invest for the Future

 As your child reaches certain milestones and accomplishments, generous friends and family may send gifts in the form of cash or checks.
-As years pass, there are birthdays, graduations and other events which may provide young ones with the opportunity to open a bank or investment account.
+As years pass, there are birthdays, graduations, and other events that may provide young ones with the opportunity to open a bank or investment account.
 Traditionally, opening a savings account with your children has been a good educational exercise.
 But depending on the amount of money, it may be a good practice to begin investing some funds for the future.
 Consider an investment in the form of a Uniform Transfers to Minor Act (UTMA) custodial account.

 In short, this is one more opportunity to achieve compound interest over the long term.

 Parents should be wary of two items with UTMAs.
 First, parents must report any investment income greater than $2,100 on their own return.
-This, known as the “kiddie tax” may only have a minimal tax impact.
+This, known as the “kiddie tax,” may only have a minimal tax impact.
 But it could present reporting issues if overlooked.
 Parents should consult their CPA.
-Second, by way of law, the account legally transfers to the minor when they reach the age of eighteen to twenty-one (depending on the state).
+Second, by way of law, the account legally transfers to the minor when they reach the age of 18 to 21 (depending on the state).
 Many parents may not want their teenage children to have unfettered access to funds.
 This will require some estate planning.
 For example, the establishment of a trust for the benefit of the minor with the parent serving as trustee.
 Parents should address these items with an estate planner.